Local adult education classes suspended due to COVID-19 case

-SCOTTVILLE — Adult-education classes through the Mason-Lake Adult Education Program were suspended as the result of a positive test for COVID-19 by a student within the program.
+SCOTTVILLE — Local adult-education classes through the Mason-Lake Adult Education Program have been suspended as the result of a positive test for COVID-19 from a student within the program.

 Students and staff members are undergoing a quarantine because of the exposure.
 Mason County Central Schools, which oversees the program, announced the positive case Thursday through MCC’s online COVID-19 dashboard.